stevavoliajvar/stop_cloudflare/README_ethics.md

 ![](image/cfvotm_02.jpg)

 Change.org is a famous website for gathering votes and take action. "[people everywhere are starting campaigns, mobilizing supporters, and working with decision makers to drive solutions.](https://web.archive.org/web/20200206120027/https://www.change.org/about)"
 Unfortunately, many people cannot view change.org at all due to Cloudflare's aggressive filter.
+They cannot vote even if they want to.

 ![](image/changeorgasn.jpg)
 ![](image/changeorgtor.jpg)